jonahjnewton/TDVault/RenderMan/DenoiseBatchThreads/README.md

 ---
 layout: post
-title: Setting Threads on RenderMan 25+ denoise_batch Executable
+title: PhotoRealistic RenderMan - Setting Threads on RenderMan 25+ denoise_batch Executable
 ---
-Pixar's RenderMan 25/26's [denoise_batch](https://rmanwiki-26.pixar.com/space/REN26/19661811/Denoiser+Command+Line) executable unfortunately does not provide an argument to set the number of threads to use when denoising images, and as such, it uses all CPU threads on the computer it runs on.
+Pixar's PhotoRealistic RenderMan 25+ [denoise_batch](https://rmanwiki-26.pixar.com/space/REN26/19661811/Denoiser+Command+Line) executable unfortunately does not provide an argument to set the number of threads to use when denoising images, and as such, it uses all CPU threads on the computer it runs on.
 This makes it very hard to manage `denoise_batch` jobs on a render farm without setting aside specific machines/blades specifically for denoising.
 However, there is a workaround.

 Setting the `OMP_NUM_THREADS` environment variable [allows us to tell OpenMP](https://www.openmp.org/spec-html/5.0/openmpse50.html) (the multiprocessing library used by `denoise_batch`) how many threads to use.